github/docs/content/actions/learn-github-actions/expressions.md

 {% endraw %}

 In this example, we're using a ternary operator to set the value of the `MY_ENV_VAR` environment variable based on whether the {% data variables.product.prodname_dotcom %} reference is set to `refs/heads/main` or not.
 If it is, the variable is set to `value_for_main_branch`.
 Otherwise, it is set to `value_for_other_branches`.
-It is important to note that the first value after the `&&` condition must be `truthy` otherwise the value after the `||` will always be returned.
+It is important to note that the first conditional after the `&&` must be `true`.
+Otherwise, the value after the `||` will always be returned.

 ## Functions